 The Len function returns an integer value which is the length of a phrase or a sentence, including the empty spaces.
 The syntax is

-Private Sub Button1_Click(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles Button1.Click Dim MyText as String MyText="Visual Basic 2017" MsgBox(Len(MyText)) End Sub
+Private Sub Button1_Click(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles Button1.Click Dim MyText as String MyText="Visual Basic 2019" MsgBox("The Length of" & MyText & "is" & Len(MyText)) End Sub

 The Right function extracts the right portion of a phrase.
 The syntax is

-Private Sub Button1_Click(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles Button1.Click Dim MyText As String MyText="Visual Basic" MsgBox(Microsoft.VisualBasic.Right(MyText, 4)) End Sub
+Private Sub Button1_Click(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles Button1.Click Dim MyText As String MyText="Visual Basic" MsgBox("The four rightmost characters of " & myText & " is " & Microsoft.VisualBasic.Right(MyText, 4)) End Sub

 The above program returns four rightmost characters of the phrase entered into the textbox.

 The Left function extracts the left portion of a phrase.
 The syntax is